How a West Virginia Wrongful Death Lawsuit or Settlement Works

 Who May File a Wrongful Death Lawsuit in West Virginia?

-Under West Virginia law, the personal representative of the deceased person’s (decedent) estate is the one who prosecutes the wrongful death claim on behalf of the estate.
-The personal representative has a duty to represent the estate’s interests and must post a bond to help insure they don’t violate that duty at the expense of the estate and the beneficiaries of the estate.
+The personal representative of the estate has a duty to represent the estate’s bests interests and must post a bond to help insure they don’t violate that duty at the expense of the estate and the beneficiaries of the estate.

 A decedent’s will may dictate who the personal representative is.
 If not, someone, often a spouse, will have to apply to be appointed as the administrator of the estate.
 Here’s a link to an article providing more information about how to get appointed as the administrator of an estate in West Virginia.

-Who is Entitled To Receive Compensation from a West Virginia Wrongful Death Claim?
+Who is Entitled To Receive Compensation from a West Virginia Wrongful Settlement?

 - Surviving spouse